SimpleStepper/Stock-Dashboard-With-Python-Web-Scraping/README.md

 **Python**

-Full Code for this project with notes can be found here:
+Full Code for this project with notes can be found here: [Stock Python Web Scraping](https://github.com/SimpleStepper/Stock-Dashboard-With-Python-Web-Scraping/blob/main/Stock%20Market%20Scraper.ipynb)

 I wanted to highlight specifically the Web scraping element of the project, as it was a fantastic learning experience to combine my Pandas skillset with real world data.